 Every state has different guidelines and procedures for administrators to follow when evaluating.
 Most states require administrators to attend teacher evaluation professional development before they can begin evaluating teachers.
-It is important to study your specific states laws and procedures on evaluating teachers.
-It is also important that you know the dates that all teachers are supposed to be evaluated by and that those are done before the deadlines.
+It is necessary to study your specific states laws and procedures on evaluating teachers.
+It is also crucial that you know the dates that all teachers are supposed to be evaluated by and that those are done before the deadlines.

 Schedule Pre and Post Conferences

-A pre-evaluation conference allows you to sit down with the teacher you are observing before hand to lay out your expectations and procedures.
+A pre-evaluation conference allows you to sit down with the teacher you are observing before the observation to lay out your expectations and procedures.
 It is recommended that before the pre-observation conference you give the teacher an evaluation questionnaire which will give you more information about their classroom and what you can expect to see when you evaluate them.
 A post evaluation conference allows you to go over the evaluation with the teacher, giving them any feedback and suggestions, and answering any questions they might have.

 Have a Current Meaningful Teacher Evaluation Tool

 In some cases, this is not necessarily possible.
 Some districts and states have evaluation tools that they require you to use while others allow flexibility for the administrator using it.
 If you have the opportunity to design your own instrument, then make sure you always have it board approved before using it.
 Just like any good tool, reevaluate it from time to time.
 Don't be afraid to update it.
 Make sure it always meets state and district expectations, but add your own twist to it.
 If you are in a district where they have a specific instrument you have to use and you feel like there is a change that could improve it, then approach your superintendent and see if it may be possible to make those changes.